oracle/terraform-provider-oci/website/docs/d/core_instance_configurations.html.markdown

 				* `ipv6subnet_cidr` - Optional.
 Used to disambiguate which subnet prefix should be used to create an IPv6 allocation.
 			* `nsg_ids` - A list of the OCIDs of the network security groups (NSGs) to add the VNIC to.
 For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/NetworkSecurityGroup/).
 			* `private_ip` - A private IP address of your choice to assign to the VNIC.
 See the `privateIp` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) for more information.
+			* `security_attributes` - Security Attributes for this resource.
+This is unique to ZPR, and helps identify which resources are allowed to be accessed by what permission controls.
+Example: `{"Oracle-DataSecurity-ZPR": {"MaxEgressCount": {"value":"42","mode":"audit"}}}`
 			* `skip_source_dest_check` - Whether the source/destination check is disabled on the VNIC.
 See the `skipSourceDestCheck` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) for more information.
 			* `subnet_id` - The OCID of the subnet to create the VNIC in.
 See the `subnetId` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) for more information.
 		* `dedicated_vm_host_id` - The OCID of the dedicated virtual machine host to place the instance on.